SonarSystems/Cocos2d-JS-v3-Tutorial-20---Tinting-Using-TintBy/README.md

-Cocos2d-JS-v3-Tutorial-20---Tinting-Using-TintBy
+Cocos2d-JS v3 Tutorial 20 - Tinting Using TintBy
 ================================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/U-ofdGDj0YA